forrazh/forrazh/README.md

     + You know, things like :
       * Hosting a website
       * Maybe more IoT-related things
-  - Some sort of Grammarly / DeepL / GTranslate app...
-Sound like a fun project
   - A Portfolio or something like that (maybe one day D:)